grimmelm/ctech404/ctech402/module_1/M1_Codio_Nested-Loops/exercise_specs.md

 ## Exercise Instructions

+We want to write a program that describes different sized pets.
 Examine the code in <code>exercise.py</code> in the code editor.
-It contains two lists, <code>dish</code> and <code>side</code>.
+It contains two lists, <code>size</code> and <code>animal</code>.

-Write a program that generates dinner suggestions.
-Use nested for loops to print out meal suggestions containing one dish and side.
+One for loop has already been written for you.
+Fill in the missing code blocks:
+1. write a nested for loop that loops through the <code>animal</code> list.
+2. Fill in the portion of the print statement that accesses an element in the <code>animal</code> list.

 Sample Output:
-You should order salad and baked salmon
+I have a small rabbit

 ## Any Unique Requirements or Notes?